mmphego/mmphego.github.io/_posts/2020-12-30-2020-In-Retrospective.md

 ## What Went Well

-Most of my other goals were financial and personal, however I would like to reflect on some of my other goals I had set out for 2020.
+Most of my other goals were financial and personal, however, I would like to reflect on some of my other goals I had set out for 2020.

 - I was inspired by [Derek Sivers’ /now page movement](https://sivers.org/now3) and started documenting things I was focused on each month from January 2020.
 This is what I am doing [now.](https://blog.mphomphego.co.za/now)